John J. Smith: Abolitionism and civil rights work

 In the 1840s, Smith campaigned for the desegregation of Boston public schools.
 He was a supporter of Benjamin F. Roberts, who unsuccessfully sued the city in 1850 for the right to enroll his daughter in a white school.

 Smith's barbershop became a gathering place for local abolitionists, including Lewis Hayden and Charles Sumner.
 He was active in the New England Freedom Association, an organization that assisted refugees from slavery.
 After the Fugitive Slave Act was passed in 1850, Smith sheltered refugees and helped with their escape plans.
 Notably, he sheltered Ellen and William Craft during their stay in Boston.

 On February 15, 1851, Smith was one of the activists who helped free Shadrach Minkins from the court house in Boston, where he was being held under the Fugitive Slave Act.
 Two days later, he drove Minkins by buggy from a safe house in Cambridge, Massachusetts, to another in Concord.
 Smith was one of several people arrested in connection with the rescue, but could not be positively identified and was released.
 He was also involved in the failed attempt to rescue George Latimer in 1842.

-During the Civil War, he was appointed by Governor John Albion Andrew to recruit officers for the Massachusetts "colored regiments."
+During the Civil War, he was appointed by Governor John Albion Andrew to recruit officers for the Massachusetts African-American regiments.
 Later he served as a provost marshal in Washington, D.C.